SevenShepherd/SevenShepherd.github.io/_posts/2023-09-12-faith-alone.markdown

 ## I. Not The &ldquo;*Faith Alone*&rdquo; Of The Reformation

 The second half of the sentence, &ldquo;*We are justified by faith alone, **but the faith that justifies is never alone***,&rdquo; means that other things always accompany saving faith.
 Namely, saving faith is always followed by changes in a person's conduct of life.
-That is to say, saving faith is never alone in a person, for *some good works will always accompany saving faith in a person's life* and and will be seen after a person comes to faith.
+That is to say, saving faith is never alone in a person, for *some good works will always accompany saving faith in a person's life* and will be seen after a person comes to faith.

 While the Reformers always took &ldquo;*faith alone*&rdquo; to mean that faith is the only thing that God responds to, historic protestant teaching has never taken &ldquo;*faith alone*&rdquo; to mean &ldquo;*faith that occurs by itself* in a person, unaccompanied by other human activities&rdquo;